marclitchfield/INDEX/README.md

 ####Current status:

-Focusing on javascript initially.
-Can currently build the UI from a synthetic syntax tree, drag existing expressions to make new expressions (copy and insert mode), rename symbols, and create new symbols and functions.
-Color theme can be changed with selector at top right, but this will probably move to an options screen eventually.
+The current implementation of the Visual Code Editor* runs in the context of a web page.
+It parses javascript source code and renders it to the browser.
+The editor provides the ability to copy and insert symbols, rename symbols, and create expressions by dragging items from a palette onto the code.

+*Better name to be determined

 ####Demo: